bberka/Modmail.NET/README.md

 If you wish to use it be aware of potential errors

+This bot is currently designed to be used in single server and you must host it by yourself

+Reasons being, we must give user selectbox etc to select always and cache latest and keep confirming if user wants to send it to designed bot

+Since creating new bot and even hosting is not big deal, i won't be adding full support for multiple servers.

+Your main server id in config is taken into consideration almost always

+Only support for multiple servers is you have a discord server for just managing tickets then you can add bot on multiple servers.

+However user will see main discord name/icon and all logs will be sent there

 # Features
 - Open tickets by sending a private message to bot
 - Close tickets by using command or deleting the channel